hnlxy/CLIP-SPM/README.md

 2. Designed a prompt-guided semantic prototype modulation mechanism that achieves deep fusion of semantic and visual information
 3. Achieved excellent performance on multiple benchmark datasets, demonstrating the effectiveness and generalization ability of the method

-All code will be open-sourced upon paper acceptance.

 ## Architecture

 ![CLIP-SPM Architecture](./imgs/architecture.png)